 - A student must petition the Dean of the Graduate School in writing and cite the particulars of his/her case.
-The petition packet must include: - A letter describing the circumstances that led to academic suspension and give evidence of probable success before being considered for readmission; - b.)
-Copy of the student's transcript; - c.)
-Appropriate letters of support from faculty members and documentation of illness, etc. are required for inclusion in this packet; - d.)
+The petition packet must include: - a.
+A letter describing the circumstances that led to academic suspension and give evidence of probable success before being considered for readmission; - b.
+Copy of the student's transcript; - c.
+Appropriate letters of support from faculty members and documentation of illness, etc.; - d.
 Updated Application for Admission.